 rental dwelling units are let.

-Any person, firm, corporation, agent or who alone, jointly or severally with others having a legal or equitable interest in the property
+firm, corporation, agent or who alone, jointly or severally with others having a legal or equitable interest in the property

 or recorded in the official state, county or city records has holding title to